MianUsamaIjaz/Cricket-World-Cup-Analysis/README.md

 Scrapped all the data regarding match and world cup from www.espncricinfo.com and all details of player career performace.

 ## Data Collection:
-Scrapped all the data regarding match and world cup and all details about players career from [brightdata](https://brightdata.com/) using Beautiful Soup library and Jupyter Notebook is used to convert the json files into the dataframes and then these dataframes into csv file for further data analysis on power bi.
+Scrapped all the data regarding match and world cup and all details about players career with Python using Beautiful Soup, Selenium and Jupyter Notebook.
+Converted the json files into the dataframes and then these dataframes into csv file for further data analysis on Power BI.

 ## Data Transformation:
 Performed initial data cleaning after scrapping such as player name correction, handle missing value, match id linking etc. using Pandas.
 Transformed the final data for dashboard using Power Query of Power BI.